-Building a PC can be a challenge if your not sure what to get for the games you plan to play or the application software you plan to use.
-There are several ways at approaching building your power house PC, you can work within a budget and stay within your limits or you can build according to the preferred system configuration the manufacturer of the games or software you use suggest.
+Building a PC in 2019 can be a challenge if your not sure what to get.
+Will you be using it mostly for the games? applications, graphics intensive software? or just plain average mainstream home use?
+There are several ways at approaching building your power house PC, you can work within a budget and stay within your limits or you can build according to the preferred system configuration the manufacturer of the games or software suggests for performance.
 Otherwise if you want to make sure you can run anything and everything just build an Enthusiast PC

 Remember the pricing for each configuration is approximate and in USD* but will give you a good idea on what to get and what works well together.
 For the most recent pricing and hardware list click the links beside each hardware component below.
 Please note the prices may not include the LCD/LED monitor, peripherals or the operating system, so check the description details of each system.